-The issue that runs through all of the analysis of the technical communicator's agency in representing people with mental illness is tied to the issues of meaning, power, and authority: What's the meaning?
+The analysis of the technical communicator's agency in representing people with mental illness is tied to the issues of meaning, power, and authority: What's the meaning?
 Who has the power to decide that meaning?
 Who has authority over what meanings?
 And how these issues can be dealt with ethically (Slack, Miller and Doak).
 Palmeri argues that technical communication advances a "social constructionist view of science and technology-a view that emphasizes the need to interrogate the ethical, social, and political effects of scientific and technical discourse" (51).
 This interrogation is imperative to any technical communicator who wishes to ethically represent people with mental illnesses.